williams-cs/markus-thesis/description.md

 ## Validation

-The plan for validating the error handling semantics is to use the `dresh` shell to write a suite of test programs to demonstrate that the `dresh` language is easy to use, while evaluating how the programs react to different types of failures.
+The plan for validating the error handling semantics is to use the `shard` shell to write a suite of test programs to demonstrate that the `shard` language is easy to use, while evaluating how the programs react to different types of failures.

-Some of types errors that can be simulated to test the `dresh` program include:
+Some of types errors that can be simulated to test the `shard` program include:
 - Network failures (individual/widespread, temporary/permanent)
 - Abnormally slow execution
 - Misconfiguration of cluster